 - Physical Resources – Take a few minutes to jot down your material assets like art supplies, physical spaces, games, toys, equipment, technology, local libraries and other public resources, vehicles, etc. Think about how they could be used to benefit your homeschool.
 Don’t worry, you don’t have to own a lot of material possessions or a big house to homeschool.
-Basic supplies, a library card and a creative spirit can go a long way!
+Basic supplies, a library card, and a creative spirit can go a long way!

-- Friends & Family – Do you have friends who know Spanish or parents who can help with childcare and math lessons?
+- Friends & Family – Do you have friends who know Spanish or parents who can help with childcare or math lessons?
 In general, people love to share their knowledge and help a friend.
 Think about win-win arrangements you could try with the people in your life.

 - Personality – What are your strengths and what do you love doing?
 Are you a whiz at planning ahead?
 Creative problem solving?
 Researching curricula?
 Lesson Planning?
 Caring for littles?
 Cooking?
 Gardening?
 Writing?
 Underwater basket weaving?
 Whatever your talents, there are ways to make them work for you in your homeschool.

 To be resourceful, you first have to know what your resources are.
 Even just a half hour spent looking at your resources is a huge step towards becoming a successful homeschooler.

 So, whether your problem at hand is small or large, or if you’re just getting ideas for the next school season, begin by focusing on what you DO have (not what you’re lacking) and you’ll be well on your way to finding solutions.